Cell Sorting Guidelines

 Instrument

-The MoFlo (Dako Colorado, Inc.) is configured with:
+The CytoFLEX SRT Cell Sorter is configured with:

-3. forward and side scatter detectors plus 7 color analysis PMTs;
+2. Forward and side scatter detectors plus 15 fluorescent color analysis channels

-5. A CyClone, a robotic arm to directly deposit sorted cells onto microscope slides or dispense sorted cells into the wells of microplates;
+4. A CyClone, a robotic arm to directly deposit sorted cells onto microscope slides or dispense sorted cells into the wells of microplates

-7. A cytoshield aerosol filtration system to protect the operator from hazardous aerosols
+6. A laminar flow hood and an aerosol capture and filtration system to protect the operator from hazardous aerosols

-8. A circulating water bath which can be adjusted to any temperature for the sorting sample and recovery tubes.
+7. A circulating water bath which can be adjusted to any temperature for the sorting sample and recovery tubes

 Scheduling

-1. Make an appointment with Allison Church Bird at least two days in advance.
-Remember my motto BOOK EARLY BOOK OFTEN!
+1. Make an appointment with us at least two days in advance.

 2. Please submit the Sample Submission form in advance so that the instrument can be configured for your sort.